 - I can answer building questions no one else can so I’m invited to be on planning committees;

-- before classroom purchases are made, teachers check with me to see if we already have the same or similar items, thus saving time and money.
+- before classroom purchases are made, teachers, principal, and secretary check with me to see if we already have the same or similar items, thus saving time and money.

-Knowing exactly what I had in my school and my library gave me so much confidence!
+Knowing exactly what I had in the library and the school gave me so much confidence!
 I’d have an answer for any question or request, and I could maximize my time and money.
 In short, during my first week I was already becoming an “indispensable” School Librarian!

-If I could give only one suggestion to an incoming new School Librarian it would be, “Become a trusted colleague of the School Secretary, the Head Custodian, and the Food Services Manager!”
-These folks are a key source of information about the way the school functions, and if we treat them with the respect they so rightly deserve, they will answer our questions and help us become even better at our own job, often doing something for us that they don’t do for anyone else.
+My one suggestion to an incoming new School Librarian is, “Become a trusted colleague of the School Secretary, the Head Custodian, and the Food Services Manager!”
+These folks are a key source of information about the way the school functions, and if we treat them with the respect they so rightly deserve, they will answer our questions and help us become even better at our job, often doing something for us that they don’t do for anyone else.
 Just remember to return the favors!

 As the school year progresses, welcome district personnel and visitors into the library and, if possible, give them respectful and undivided attention, asking as many questions about their situation as possible.
 A good impression carries throughout a community and suddenly one day, someone you’ve never met greets you, knows who you are, and wants to help you accomplish something to benefit your students!